iLib-js/iLib/README.md

 rp install ilib
 ~~~~~

-ILib is also available on sourceforge.net from the svn repository at https://sourceforge.net/p/i18nlib/code/HEAD/tree/
+ILib is also available on github at https://github.com/iLib-js/iLib
 or official iLib builds in tar balls at http://sourceforge.net/projects/i18nlib/files/

 If you want to create your own version of ilib with a smaller set of classes than the big list above, you'll have to